 Night though it is, the car is filled with the voices of the dozen or so riders.
 Sebastian and Nicolas dominate with an endless, good-natured chatter regarding computer games, cartoon characters, technotopics, and just plain silliness that never stops.

 Professor Murray is filling any small bit of auditory space remaining by coaching Grace, recently moved from China to the US, to speak in a western drawl – “Howdy pahdner,” she says, in a pretty fair approximation of John Wayne.
 Grace has already picked up a black cowboy hat, ironically made in China, which she wears proudly, day and night, inside and out.

 “Hey!
 What’s going on?”

-Some sounds of delight, some grumbling but most pile out to assemble on the little patch of dirt along the gray road.
+Some sounds of delight, some grumbling but most pile out to assemble on the patch of dirt, gray along the road.

 It is cold in the desert and quiet.

 All remote and the fire so far away